codeoverflow-org/chatoverflow-wiki/usage/Using-the-GUI.md

 ![](/img/usage/connectors.png)

 Click on the `Request details...` link.
 Then the gui will display if the connector is running and which credentials should be set.
 Underlined ones are required, the plain ones are optional.
-Use the blue pen to copy the key, the identifier and the type of the connector and then use the manage credentials field to the value of the credentials.
+Use the blue pen to copy the key, the identifier and the type of the connector and then use the manage credentials field to add the value of the credentials.

 ![](/img/usage/credentials.png)